Canada’s 47,000+ age group athletes are the heart of the Triathlon Canada Nation.

 The Age-Group stream includes athletes of all ages and abilities united in their pursuit of the triathlon lifestyle.
 Some are first-time participants, while others are dedicated athletes looking to challenge themselves at high level competitions world-wide.

 “Age Group” is a broad term that refers to recreational or competitive athletes who compete only against their own age category.
-Age categories are set by the International Triathlon Union (ITU) in 5-year increments beginning at age 15 (relay events) or 16 (individual events).
+Age categories are set by the World Triathlon (WT) in 5-year increments beginning at age 15 (relay events) or 16 (individual events).

 Triathlon is an incredibly accessibly sport, and there is something for everyone: